Symptoms of Gluten Intolerance and Gluten Allergies

 Summary

-The symptom differences between gluten intolerance and celiac disease are drastic enough that you should be able to identify which of the two you are suffering from after a short while.
-When in doubt, remember that you should speak to a medical professional if you have questions and want to track the source of your discomfort so you can take actions to relieve it.
+The symptom differences between gluten intolerance and celiac are drastic enough that you should be able to identify which of the two you are suffering from after a short while.
+When in doubt, remember that you should talk to a medical professional if you have questions and want to track the source of your discomfort so you can take actions to relieve it.

 Share